 Basic Echocardiography Training and Certification

-Basic Transthoracic echocardiography is defined within the intensive care curriculum as desirable for one year trainees and mandatory for those undertaking the full two year programme.
+Basic Critical Care Echocardiography (BCCE) is defined within the intensive care curriculum as desirable for one year trainees and mandatory for those undertaking the full two year programme.

 It is anticipated that over the next decade the JFICMI will develop its own centralised training structure for BCCE including didactics, courses and centralised administration and certification.
-For now the following routes to BCCE accreditation are available.
-Both should be completed within 12 months of starting.
+Currently the recommended basic echo accreditation is the FUSIC Heart pathway.
+Some training sites have their own bespoke accreditation pathways that are recognised by JFICMI but it is clear that FUSIC heart is deliverable on a national scale and therefore is the focus of this guidance.

-The JFICMI recognises the Focused UltraSound In Intensive Care (FUSIC) programme of the Intensive Care Society (ICS) and British Society of Echocardiography (BSE), and the echo committee of the JFICMI has published a list of Irish FUSIC mentors to assist candidates.
+The JFICMI recognises the Focused UltraSound In Intensive Care (FUSIC) programme of the Intensive Care Society (ICS) and British Society of Echocardiography (BSE), and the echo committee of the JFICMI has published a list of Irish FUSIC mentors to assist candidates in identifying local mentors and supervisors.

 FUSIC Credentialing Pathway recognised by the JFICMI

 Of note mentors and supervisors will be limited in the number of trainees they can take on.
 Some hospitals will have no registered FUSIC Heart mentor, JFICMI acknowledges this and it should be noted that some mentors are willing to travel to facilitate echo training.
 This is best discussed with the mentor/supervisor directly.
 It is important to note that mentors need to have an identified supervisor.
 At present the number of FUSIC registered supervisors in Ireland is small.
-Any trainees beginning the FUSIC heart process should discuss identifying a supervisor with their mentor at an early stage.
+Any trainees beginning the FUSIC heart process should discuss identifying a supervisor with their mentor before they start.
+The supervisor is essential to ensure the quality of the training and mentor process.
+Bringing in a supervisor when half the scans are done is too late.
 The distinction in the role of the mentor and supervisor is discussed further in the FUSIC Heart documentation

 A useful video summary of an Irish trainee’s perspective on completing FUSIC Heart is available below: